tamber/tamber-node/README.md

 });
 ```

-Note that the Item Update method will automatically create novel items.

 ### Discover

 In addition to recommendations, Tamber allows you to find similar item matches, similar items given a user, popular and hot items.